pr0f37/cooking-recipes-scraper/docs/index.md

 1. User opens add recipe page
 2. Application displays a page with a textfield for recipe url and `Add recipe` button
 3. User puts the recipe url in the textfield and clicks on the `Add recipe` button
-4. Application scrapes the web page under the url from the textfield
+4. Application reads the url provided by the user in the textfield and scrapes the web page located at the url
 5. Application saves the scraped recipe in the recipes list assigned to the user

 ### 2.0 Display groceries list